 Imagine all people love the same color: Red.

-All people love the same movie — only one movie: Star Wars.
+And only one movie: Star Wars.

-Then only one music: Bohemian Rhapsody.
+And only one music: Bohemian Rhapsody.

 And only one food: Pizza.

-Novels.
-Some people love thriller Stephen King-esque, while others enjoy fantasy or drama.
+Novels: Some people love thriller Stephen King-esque, while others enjoy fantasy or drama.

-Fashion.
-Most people prefer stylish trendy outfits, while some want simplicity, or just being themselves.
+Fashion: Most people prefer stylish trendy outfits, while some want simplicity, or just being themselves.

-Some parents want their kids to follow a certain career because they believe it’s the only way, without giving their children a chance to pursue what they truly want.
+Some parents want their kids to follow a certain career — because they believe it’s the only way — without giving their children a chance to pursue what they truly want.

-Some school teachers reprimand their students for being silent and loner and slow reader, without considering their students’ personality.
+Some school teachers reprimand their students for being silent and a loner and slow reader, without considering their students’ personality.
 Maybe she’s introvert?
 Maybe she’s dyslexic?
 The film Taare Zameen Par (Every Child is Special) can explain it.

-Maybe that person prefers that fashion or that lifestyle or that food or that music or that movie.
 Maybe that person prefers working at home because it makes them more productive.
 Or maybe they want to work in the office so they can interact with coworkers every day.
 I have no idea.

-On the other hand, if you think you’re alone because of your weird preferences, that’s not a problem either.
+On the other hand, if you think you’re alone because of your weird preferences, no problem.
 There are many people who share your preferences.
-Find those people, and maybe, be friends with them.
-Yes, why not?
+Find those people, and maybe, be friends with them?